electric-sql/electric/docs/integrations/deployment/fly.md

 In this demo we'll use `@databases/pg-migrations` as it's already included in the basic example.
 Make sure you have installed all of the dependencies by running `yarn` once.

 :::note
-Electric requires database migrations to be applied via the migrations proxy, so instead of using the connection URL we got earlier from `fly pg create`, we build a custom one that includes the configured `PG_PROXY_PASSWORD` and the domain name of the deployed Electric sync service.
+Electric requires database migrations to be applied via the migrations proxy, so instead of using the connection URL from `DATABASE_URL`, we build a custom one that includes the configured `PG_PROXY_PASSWORD` and the domain name of the deployed Electric sync service.
 :::

 Run `npx pg-migrations apply` to apply the migration included in the example to your database: